AOTA Event Code of Conduct

 The American Occupational Therapy Association (AOTA) is committed to providing an environment that encourages the free expression and exchange of ideas and promotes equal opportunities and respectful treatment for all participants.
 All participants are expected to treat others with respect and consideration, follow venue rules, and alert AOTA staff or security of any dangerous situations or anyone in distress.

-AOTA prohibits and will not tolerate any form of harassment or bullying at its events, including venues associated with the events.
+AOTA prohibits and will not tolerate any form of harassment or bullying at its events, whether in person, online, or hybrid format, including venues associated with the events.

 Harassment is defined by AOTA as unwanted and unwelcome attention or other conduct that creates an environment where a reasonable person would feel unwelcome, uncomfortable, intimidated, excluded, or abused.
 Harassment based on gender, race, religion, national origin, age, marital status, personal appearance, sexual orientation, gender identity or expression, family responsibilities, genetic information, disability, matriculation, political affiliation, and any other personal characteristic is strictly prohibited.